zhaokg/Rbeast/README.md

 #### Installation and usage (Windows x64 only)

-We generated the Matlab mex library only for the Windows 64 OS:  `beast_default.mexw64` and `beast_mkl.mexw64` under the "Rbeast\Matlab" folder.
+We generated the Matlab mex library only for the Windows 64 OS:  `beast_default.mexw64` and `beast_mkl.mexw64` available under the "Rbeast\Matlab" folder.
 Mex libraries for other OS systems such as Linux and Mac can be compiled from the source code files under "\Rbeast\Source".
 If needed, we are happy to work with you to compile for your specific OS or machines.

 The two Win64 Matlab mex libraries ( `beast_default.mexw64` and `beast_mkl.mexw64`) are the same BEAST algorithm but linked against different math libs. `beast_default` is generated using the standard Lapack lib (http://www.netlib.org/lapack/) which is the 'Rbeast\Source\sfloatMath.f" Fortran file.  `beast_mkl` is generated using Intel's Math Kernel Library (mkl) (https://software.intel.com/en-us/mkl).
 On average, `beast_mkl` is slightly faster than `beast_default`.